linuxlawson/2FA-Options/README.md

 ### 2FA-Options
-Just for personal reference really.
+Just a little write-up on 2FA, for personal reference really.
-Below is just a little info I gathered, also just my personal opinion.
+Mostly a matter of preference.
+Below is just my own opinion.

 <br>